Building a Peer-To-Peer File Sharing App

 WebRTC API Sucks

 It was not meant to be used directly.
 Don’t roll your own WebRTC implementation; use a library instead.
 The WebRTC API is surprisingly undocumented and very confusing.
-It is unclear which functions throw errors, why they throw them, or if those errors require manual reconnection.
+It is unclear which functions throw errors, why they do it, and if programmatic reconnection is required.

 The WebRTC libraries aren’t good either.
 Many of them were built for JavaScript a decade ago and have an ancient, clunky callback API.
-Very few consider to expose backpressure controls, seriously?
+Few implementations expose backpressure controls.

 The only library I can recommend is peer-lite.
 It’s not feature bloated, modern, and just works!
-Its support for data channels is limited, and I had to create an abstraction of my own.
+Its support for data channels is limited, and I had to create a simple abstraction layer.

 Selecting Folders and Files